robiot/xclicker/README.md

   <img alt="GitHub Contributors" src="https://img.shields.io/github/contributors/robiot/XClicker"></a>
 </p>

-XClicker is currently one of the most feature-rich autoclickers for x11 desktops.
+XClicker is going to be one of the most feature-rich autoclickers for x11 desktops.
 It is currently under heavy development and is not even near a first release.

 ### Building